TipaAji/CakeShop/README.md

 Added validation checks in AddOutsourcePartController.java lines 44 to 50<br/>

 ## H.
 Added an or statment to the if statment on line 36 of EnufPartsValidator.java that checks if the part inventory minus 1 is less than the min and returns false if so

+## J.
+Added two tests in PartTest.java for getMax and getMin on lines 105 to 119